resourge/fetch/packages/react-fetch/README.md

 # useIsOnline

-`useIsOnline` is a custom React hook designed to monitor the online status of the application.
+`useIsOnline` is a custom react hook designed to monitor the online status of the application.

 ### Example